MangelMaxime/eleventy-layout-nacara/docs/docs/layouts/base.md

 ## Body classes

-The base layout will add some classes to the `<body>`.
+The base layout will add some classes to the `<body>` element.
 This is helpful when you want to have page or layout specific style rules.

 The generated classes contains the relative path with the `/` replaced by `_` and the `page--` or `layout--` prefix.